 This is a different arrangement for autoguider signals which can be wired in to a 9 pin D plug by the user.

 SIMPLE and IH2

-These connections are for the Simple and Intelligent Handsets exactly the same as the standard drivebox interface.
+These connections are for the Simple and Intelligent Handsets exactly the same as the Standard Microstep Drivebox interface.